ARTICLE 1 – NAME

 4.2 Number, Election, Tenure, and Qualifications

 a.
-Number The number of Directors shall be nine until the conclusion of the April 2020 Board meeting at which time the number of Directors shall be increased to 10 with the addition of a Director nominated by the Association for Medical Imaging Management as identified in Paragraph 4.2b. below.
-The number of Directors shall return to nine at the conclusion of the April 2023 Board meeting by eliminating one Director at large position from Paragraph 4.2b. below.
+Number The number of Directors shall be nine.
 Directors need not be residents of Illinois. b.
 Election Election of each Director shall be by a two-thirds vote of the Board.
 Subject to 4.2.c., one Director shall be a diagnostic radiologist or a radiation oncologist nominated by the American College of Radiology, two Directors shall be radiologic technologists nominated by the American Society of Radiologic Technologists, one of whom must be a radiation therapist and one of whom must be a radiographer; one Director shall be a radiologic technologist nominated by the Association of Educators in Imaging and Radiologic Sciences, Incorporated; one Director nominated by the American Association of Medical Dosimetrists; and one Director shall be a radiologic technologist nominated by the Association of Collegiate Educators in Radiologic Technology.
 One Director shall be nominated by the Association for Medical Imaging Management, and one Director shall be a Public Director elected from among nominees of the Board.
-Two Directors shall be radiologic technologists elected from among nominees of the Board.
+One Director shall be a radiologic technologist who is an educator elected from among nominees of the Board.
 All nominees, with the exception of the Public Director, shall be associated with a JRCERT-accredited program.
 Directors representing a specialty shall be and remain appropriately and currently credentialed and in good standing with the American Registry of Radiologic Technologists or certified by the American Board of Radiology or the Medical Dosimetry Certification Board.
 Please refer to JRCERT Policy 50.200 for Director qualifications and elections.

 To reduce potential conflicts of interest, an individual shall be ineligible to serve as a Director if serving as, or elected to or retained to serve as, an officer, employee, director, or trustee of any of the following organizations: